>

 Blog>

 Every car owner in the UK needs to pass the annual MOT inspection in order to keep their vehicle ‘street legal.’
-But what happens if your car fails its MOT?
+But do you know what happens if your car fails its MOT?

 What is an MOT?

-An MOT is the UK’s annual vehicle check that makes sure your car is roadworthy and won’t pose a risk to yourself or other drivers.
-The MOT itself is carried out according to the UK’s Driver and Vehicle Standards Agency
+An MOT is the UK’s annual vehicle check that ensures your car is roadworthy and won’t pose a risk to yourself or other drivers.
+The MOT is carried out according to the UK’s Driver and Vehicle Standards Agency.

-Every vehicle older than 3 years must have a valid MOT certificate prior to it being driven on public roads.
-If you don’t have a valid MOT, and you’re caught, you can receive a fine of up to £1,000.
+Every vehicle older than three years must have a valid MOT certificate before being driven on public roads.
+If you don’t have a valid MOT and are caught, you can receive a fine of up to £1,000.

 Plus, your insurance company is within its rights to invalidate a claim if you can’t prove your vehicle was roadworthy at the time of the incident.